jackcarey/google-sheets-custom-functions/README.md

 * **SQSP** - Return inventory,order,product, and transaction information from Squarespace.
 * **TESCO_GROCERY** - Return grocery information via [Tescos API](https://devportal.tescolabs.com/).
 * **TRANSLATE** - Translate strings from one language to another.
 Now redundent, use built-in GOOGLETRANSLATE() function instead.
+* **UNIQUE_2D (minimal)** - Return a 1-dimensional list of unique items from a 2D array.
+Unique values are checked by cell content, not whole row content.
 * **UNIQUE_2D** - Return a 1-dimensional list of unique items from a 2D array.
 Unique values are checked by cell content, not whole row content.
+Includes options for sorting and displaying the item counts.
 * **WALKING_SECONDS** - Return the number of seconds required to walk the first route between two locations.
 Data from Google Maps.
 * **store function** - A helper function for saving and returning data from the Cache and Properties services.